ingchips/ING918XX_SDK_SOURCE/examples/platform_companion/doc/index.md

 If the companion gets updated, steps 5 & 6 shall be repeated.

 Note: Platform version is defined in the companion.
-It must be defined properly, otherwise it can bring issues to firmware update, version management, debugging, etc.
+It must be defined properly (i.e. the numbers must be unique among versions), otherwise it can bring issues to firmware update, version management, debugging, etc.